• Skip to primary navigation

 Instructions

-• If making this on the stove top: In a large pot with a lid, place the chicken, bay leaf, and peppercorns.
+• In a large pot with a lid, place the chicken, bay leaf, and peppercorns.
 Add water to cover.
 Bring to a boil.
 Once the water boils, simmer for 15 minutes or until chicken is cooked through.
 Turn off the heat and allow to cool.

-• If making this in the electric pressure cooker: place the chicken, bay leaf, and peppercorns in the pot with 1 cup of water.
+• Place the chicken, bay leaf, and peppercorns in the pot with 1 cup of water.
 Cover and switch the pressure valve.
 Set to manual for 12 minutes.
 Allow for natural pressure release.

 • Remove the chicken from the pot, discarding the liquid.
 Shred the meat with two forks.
 Season to taste with spice mix.